snoj/donedone/Readme.md

 # donedone

-Downdown is for when complex chains or an unknown number of events need to be completed.
+Donedone is for when complex chains or an unknown number of events need to be completed.
 It is inspired by the C# System.Threading.CountdownEvent class.

 # Usage